bhaswarey/AIML-Portfolio-Likelihood-Accepting-Coupon/README.md

 ## 1.1 Background

-Imagine driving through town and a coupon is delivered to your cell phone for a restaraunt near where you are driving.
-Would you accept that coupon and take a short detour to the restaraunt?
-Would you accept the coupon but use it on a sunbsequent trip?
+Imagine driving through town and a coupon is delivered to your cell phone for a restaurant near where you are driving.
+Would you accept that coupon and take a short detour to the restaurant?
+Would you accept the coupon but use it on a subsequent trip?
 Would you ignore the coupon entirely?
-What if the coupon was for a bar instead of a restaraunt?
+What if the coupon was for a bar instead of a restaurant?
 What about a coffee house?
 Would you accept a bar coupon with a minor passenger in the car?
 What about if it was just you and your partner in the car?

 Obviously, proximity to the business is a factor on whether the coupon is delivered to the driver or not, but what are the factors that determine whether a driver accepts the coupon once it is delivered to them?
 What are the relevant characteristics of the driver who is likely to accept a coupon?